comby-tools/comby-reducer/README.md

 - `--file /tmp/in.c` says that the `@@` we substitute should be `/tmp/in.c`.
 The `.c` extension may matter if our compiler expects a file with a `.c` extesion, for example.

-- `--language .c` says that the language we want to reduce is C-like. `comby-reducer` uses language definitions to parse input according to some language.
+- `--lang .c` says that the language we want to reduce is C-like. `comby-reducer` uses language definitions to parse input according to some language.
 This matters so that our transforms can accurately match strictly code blocks and avoids bothering with not-actually-code-syntax that come up in comments and strings.
 This may not be a big deal.
-You can use `--language .generic` if you have some DSL or smart contract language.
+You can use `--lang .generic` if you have some DSL or smart contract language.
 Here's the list of [specific language parsers](https://comby.dev/docs/overview#does-it-work-on-my-language).

 - `--transforms ../transforms` points to our directory of transformations that attempt to reduce the program.
 Transformations are specified with in a [TOML format](https://comby.dev/docs/configuration#toml-format) using [`comby` syntax](https://comby.dev/docs/syntax-reference).
 See [Usage](#Usage) below for more details.